hyojunm/game-prediction-models/README.md

 A collection of statistical models to predict the outcomes of individual games in baseball, soccer, and basketball.

+Please read the Notebook files for more information about the project!

 ### Clone repository

 Navigate to your desired directory on the terminal, then clone the project repository: